 MICHAEL MURPHY is the co‑founder and Chairman Emeritus of Esalen Institute and the author of both fiction and non‑fiction books that explore evidence for meta‑normal capacities in human beings, including Golf in the Kingdom and The Future of the Body.
 During his fifty- year involvement in the Human Potential Movement, he and his work have been profiled in the New Yorker and featured in many magazines and journals worldwide.
 A graduate of Stanford University, he was one of the first Americans to live at the Sri Aurobindo Ashram in Pondicherry, India in the mid 1950s.
 In the 1980s, Murphy helped start a successful Soviet‑American Exchange Program, which was a premiere diplomacy vehicle for citizen‑to‑citizen Russian‑American relations.
 Boris Yeltsin's first visit to America In 1989, was initiated by Esalen.
 His other books include The Life We Are Given (co‑authored with George Leonard), The Kingdom of Shivas Irons, Jacob Atabet, An End to Ordinary History, In the Zone: Transcendent Experience in Sports (coauthored with Rhea White), and The Physical and Psychological Effects of Meditation.

-MARIAH NIMMONS joined Track Two in 2017 as an associate working on communications and web development.
+MARIAH NIMMONS joined Track Two in 2017 as a program consultant working on communications and web development.
 She was drawn to the organization’s commitment to maintaining dialogue between groups in conflict at a time when communication across borders and distances is easier than ever, but growing increasingly dysfunctional.
 Prior to joining Track Two, Nimmons worked with several organizations on a variety of digital projects, supporting founders who are in transition.
 Nimmons also worked as an organizational consultant on the congressional campaign of a 25-year-old woman from Northern California and before that, as the director of multiple children’s programs in the region.

 VLADIMIR POZNER is an internationally known political commentator and journalist.
 Born in France, Mr. Pozner lived for fifteen years in the United States before moving to the Soviet Union.
 His personal experiences in both the United States and the Soviet Union give him a unique perspective on the Russian-American relationship.
 He is the author of several books including the best seller, Parting With Illusions and is the host of one of Russia’s most popular television programs.